emilysas/CV/README.md

 * I currently coach a Junior Software Engineer.
 * Whilst at Liverpool Biennial, I held regular line management meetings with assistant and apprentice in order to ensure successful working relationship and gauge extent of workload and any training requirements
 * I also held regular training sessions with an apprentice in order to fill his skill/knowledge gaps and manage his completion of apprenticeship NVQ

-### Autodidactism

-I have always loved learning, devouring books, and seeking out opportunities to learn as many varied skills as I can, from: languages to touch-typing, the piano and cello, knitting, baking, and electronics.

-* I am currently learning piano and really enjoying it.
-* I recently joined the newly formed Functional Programming Guild at comparethemarket.com and have welcomed the opportunity to concentrate on a new language.
-* I attend as many tech meetups, hacknights, workshops and conferences as possible.
-* During my gap-year in East Africa, I endeavoured to learn Swahili rather than to rely on English (although a National Language), and ended up with a good conversational level in the language.
-* I am a self-taught amateur chocolatier, which even led to a couple of commissions